univec-ai/postvec/LICENSING.md

 - Contributions to the PostgreSQL-licensed directories are accepted under the [Developer Certificate of Origin](https://developercertificate.org/) (`git commit -s`), see [CONTRIBUTING.md](CONTRIBUTING.md).
-- Contributions to `postvec-server/` require a contributor license agreement granting Univec Ltd the right to license the code commercially.
-Until that agreement is published, external pull requests to `postvec-server/` are not accepted; open an issue instead.
+- Contributions to `postvec-server/` require a signed [Contributor License Agreement](CLA.md) granting Univec Ltd the right to license the code commercially.
+Email legal@univec.ai as described in that file, wait for written confirmation, then open the pull request.

 ## Third-party components